penchala-services-inc/chrome-samltoawsstskeys-mp/README.md

 # SAML to AWS STS Keys Conversion - Multi Profile (mp)

 This extension is a forked version of the awesome "[samltoawsstskeys](https://github.com/prolane/samltoawsstskeys)" project by "prolane."
-I want to express my sincere gratitude to the original author for their incredible idea and hard work!
+I want to thank youthe original author for his incredible idea and hard work!

-The inspiration from "samltoawsstskeys" motivated me to develop "samltoawsstskeys-mp" specifically for Google Chrome to save keys for multiple profiles with name profiles and much more.
+The inspiration from "samltoawsstskeys" motivated me to develop "samltoawsstskeys-mp" that helps to save keys for mutiple roles with named profiles and some other login page enhancements.

+Options

 ![Alt text](images/options-mp.png "Options")

 ![Alt text](images/options1-mp.png "Options")

+Login Page Enhancements

 ![Alt text](images/login-page-enhancements.png "Login Page Enhancements")

 # Donation

-* If you appreciate the work I've done on "samltoawsstskeys-mp" and it has been helpful to you, I kindly ask that you consider donating to help those in need especially the ones that need food here at [UN World Food Programme](https://www.wfp.org/) .
-I'm fortunate and don't require any donations myself.
+* If you appreciate the work I've done on "samltoawsstskeys-mp" and it has been helpful to you, I kindly ask that you consider donating to help those in need of food here at [UN World Food Programme](https://www.wfp.org/) .
 Let's make a difference together!

 # Readme from samltoawsstskeys